Visa: $1B of cryptocurrency spent on goods, services

 "We see a lot of volume on our [network] of people buying cryptocurrencies at these various regulated exchanges and as far as we can see that trend continues," Prabhu noted.

-In addition, Visa reportedly plans to partner with billionaire Sam Bankman-Fried's FTX cryptocurrency exchange through the credit card company's Fintech Fast Track Program.
+In addition, Visa plans to partner with billionaire Sam Bankman-Fried's FTX cryptocurrency exchange through the credit card company's Fintech Fast Track Program.
+FTX will pay 50% its remote employees in USD coin.

 |Ticker